casualcore/casual-java/inbound.md

 dispatch incoming requests to the appropriate deployed application.

 As new applications containing casual inbound services are deployed, the domain discovery requests must respond accordingly.
 Therefore all
-`ServiceHandler` implementations must monitor the deployment of applications containing Casual Services over time.
+`ServiceHandler` implementations must monitor the deployment of applications containing "their services" over time.

 ### CasualServiceHandler implementation